About Our Team

 Director

 Millie is Chairperson for the TWF Bundles of Hope Project.
-As a former Executive Assistant for the San Diego City Council and at Cox Communication, Millie brings a wonderful skill set enabling her to engage with the many project volunteers who want to “give back” to the community.
-Serving on the board of TWF allows Millie to join a group of women whose mission aligns with her personal values.
+Millie’s former leadership roles with the San Diego City Council and Cox Communications, she brings a wonderful skill set enabling her to engage with the many project volunteers who want to “give back” to the community.
 She is also very involved in the Solera at Apple Valley Community Association where she serves on several committees.

 Diana Van Riel